PrairieLearn/PrairieLearn/doc/externalGradingAws.md

 1. Visit [https://console.aws.amazon.com/batch/home?region=us-east-1#/wizard](https://console.aws.amazon.com/batch/home?region=us-east-1#/wizard)
 2. Select "Using Amazon EC2" for "How would you like to run your job?"
-3. Select "Create new job definition" and name it `autograder-job-definition`
+3. Select "Create new job definition" and name it `grading-job-definition`
 4. TODO: Select a job role that will give our containers permissions to use AWS APIs
 5. Click "Next"
-6. Accept all the defaults on the next page, but change the "Job queue name" at the bottom of the page to `autograder-job-queue`.
+6. Accept all the defaults on the next page, but change the "Job queue name" at the bottom of the page to `grading-job-queue`.
 If you choose not to use that default name, make sure to specify the one you choose in `PrairieLearn/config.json`:

 ```json
 {